scotte/fsh2gpx/README.md

 Future plans
 ------------

+In a word: NONE!
+This project is dead, use parsefsh... :-)

+Many additional reverse engineering details are worked out in https://github.com/rahra/parsefsh - some of my initial work was used in that project as well, which is great, though not directly attributed, see https://www.cypherpunk.at/2013/05/archive-fsh-reverse-engineered/ Bernhard Fischer figured out pretty much the rest of the format, including track logs, and parsefsh generates output that OpenCPN can use.
+Hopefully parsefsh makes it way into gpsbabel at some point, until then - use parsefsh!

+Documentation on the FSH format: http://wiki.openstreetmap.org/wiki/ARCHIVE.FSH

 Once the FSH format has been fully decoded, it would be reasonable to convert this to a GPS Babel filter.
 Once the project is to this stage, this fsh2gpx python script will be deprecated.

 If you are interested in helping out, feel free to dig in!

 License
 -------

 fsh2gpx is distributed as free, open source software under the GNU General Public License 3.0.
 See LICENSE for the complete license text.

 Project website